 Earning a Bookkeeping Certificate

 Only hire a bookkeeper with a certification from the American Institute of Professional Bookkeepers.
 An authorized bookkeeping certificate program generally takes a year to complete, and during this time they learn the ins and outs of basic accounting principles.
-Certified bookkeepers have a working knowledge of bookkeeping software, taxes, business math, and much more.
+Bookkeepers have a working knowledge of bookkeeping software, taxes, business math, and much more.
 You can expect a bookkeeper to come out of the program with a working knowledge of common data programs and bookkeeping methods.

 Earning an Associate’s Degree in Accounting